Frame-Voyager: Learning to Query Frames for Video Large Language Models: Case Study on Frame Combinations by

+To address RQ6, we thoroughly examine the findings presented in Figure~\ref{fig:casestudy1}.
 In Figure~\ref{fig:casestudy2} and~\ref{fig:casestudy3}, we present additional case studies to highlight the effectiveness of our model.

 In Figure~\ref{fig:casestudy2}, the uniform sampling fails to capture key objects mentioned in the query.
 Similarly, the CLIP-based method struggles due to its limited OCR capabilities on special fonts, often match objects like ``blue food dye''.
 In contrast, our \name, accurately identifies the used ingredients in this video, providing sufficient video context to answer the query about which ingredients are not used.

 Figure \ref{fig:casestudy3} further demonstrates the limitations of uniform sampling, which produces a lot of irrelevant background frames.
 While the CLIP-based method focuses on isolated keywords like ``basketball'' and``boy'', it lacks the ability to connect frames meaningfully.
 Our method, however, selects representative frames based on the query, illustrating key events in temporal order—from the boy's training to the basketball match, and finally, the podium.